clear-code/force-addon-status/README.md

 If you set the value to `global` and the addon is installed to the user profile, then the user profile version will be uninstalled and the globally installed version will become active.

+You can specify wildcards ("?" and "*") in the addon id.

 ## For Plugins

 If you want a plugin named "Java(TM) Plug-in ..." to be controlled, then